boredcity/discord-mtaw-bot/README.md

 1. run `npm run dev` to start the bot in development mode

 1. invite the bot to your channel (Application tab "Oauth 2" -> "Url generator"; select scope "bot" and bot permissions "Send Messages" + "Use slash commands" from the list) and copy the url to the browser.

-## Slash Commands:

-`/cast_improvised`

-calculates dice, reach and mana needed to cast an improvised spell or Praxis

-`/cast_rote`

-calculates dice, reach and mana needed to cast a Rote

-`/chance`

-rolls a single d10 chance die

-`/help`

-shows a list of available commands

-`/ping`

-ping server

-`/r`

-rolls d10s with 10again rule

-`/roll`

-rolls d10s; you can choose reroll/explosion rule

 ## Adding or removing commands